Overview of Services

 In addition to the standard items above, I’ll check for:

-pagination issues: TOC corresponds to rest of book; headings in correct hierarchical order
+• pagination issues: TOC corresponds to rest of book; the headings in correct hierarchical order

 What I’ll deliver: For document proofreading, unless the format is otherwise negotiated, you’ll receive MS Word files with changes tracked and queries or suggestions in comments.
 For traditional proofreading, you’ll receive marked-up PDFs with comments.
 Both include a brief summary memo.
 All proofreading includes one round of review.